 6. This Shop Rocks

-Skip straight past this store if you like your shops all neat and tidy as this antiques shop literally lays everything out in what can only be referred to as a beautiful mess.
+Skip straight past this store if you like your shops all neat and tidy as this antique shop literally lays everything out in what can only be referred to as a beautiful mess.
 With teddy bears propped up in between books and tea cups, This Shop Rocks has more character than any other shop on Brick Lane.

 7. Columbia Road Flower Market